 For a full description of the contents and format of the TM CPF file, see the CPF Definition Document - .pdf (369 KB).

-For File Transfer Protocol (FTP) access of all historical and current TM CPF files: FTP Download
+For access to all historical and current TM CPF files: Download

 Effective April 2, 2007, updates to the radiometric calibration of Landsat 5 (L5) Thematic Mapper (TM) data processed and distributed by the U.S. Geological Survey (USGS) Earth Resources Observation and Science (EROS) Center are available.
 The implementation of these processing changes enables radiometrically improved L5 TM data products that are more comparable to Landsat 7 (L7) Enhanced Thematic Mapper Plus (ETM+), and provide the basis for continued long-term studies of the Earth’s land surfaces.